WithHolm/d-buddy/instructions.md

 - [x] currently it groups by sender. please allow to group by member, path, serial and NONE. use "g" to toggle grouping. it should come up as a selector box in the middle of the screen.
  - [x] group selector list should be able to be scrolled up and down using the arrow keys. (up/down arrow keys)
  - [x] selector is not active by default in group selection view. please make it always active.
-- [] the size of the box where you select grouping is currently relative to console/application height and width. this needs to be static based upon grouping size, so the box is just as high as there are items in the list.
+- [x] the size of the box where you select grouping is currently relative to console/application height and width. this needs to be static based upon grouping size, so the box is just as high as there are items in the list.
-- [] a selecatble item in the grouping selection box looks like this currently ">   m: Member" can you change this to only be "> Member" ?
+- [x] a selecatble item in the grouping selection box looks like this currently ">   m: Member" can you change this to only be "> Member" ?
+- [x] first time group selection box spawns it spawns without selector. if i activate it by pressing don/up, i will spawn the selector for future selections. please fix it so selector is always active

 ### Filtering
 - [x] filtering should pop up as a text input field in the middle of screen, one line high.